Golden-Ratio-Analytic-Services/airflow/README.md

 ## DAGS

-### extract-highway-geometries
+### process-highway-geometries

-This dag is responsible for downloading highway geometries and saving them to disk
+This dag is responsible for downloading highway geometries, saving them to disk in a database ready format, and loading them into the database.

-### extract-city-points
+### process-city-points

-This dag is responsible for extracting the point geometries of cities and saving them to disk
+This dag is responsible for downloading the point geometries of cities, saving them to disk, and uploading them to the database

-### extract-gob
+### process-gob

-This dag is responsible for extracting data from [GOB](https://www.gob.mx/sesnsp/acciones-y-programas/incidencia-delictiva-del-fuero-comun-nueva-metodologia)
+This dag is responsible for extracting data from [GOB](https://www.gob.mx/sesnsp/acciones-y-programas/incidencia-delictiva-del-fuero-comun-nueva-metodologia), saving it to disk, and then uploading to the database